stormholman/phosphobot/phosphobot/phosphobot/ai_kinematics/README.md

 # Kinematics AI

 A computer vision and robotics system that combines RGBD cameras, ArUco marker tracking, and AI-powered object detection for precise robotic manipulation.
+Designed for non-interactive operation with web application integration.

 ## Features